U.S. at 'high alert' on eve of 9/11

 "The threats that we have heard recently remind us of the pattern of threats we heard prior to September 11," President Bush said at the Afghanistan Embassy in Washington.

 "We have no specific threat to America, but we're taking everything seriously," he said.

 Senior U.S. officials said Bush decided to raise the threat level after being told there was a significant increase in communication among terrorists and suspected terrorists -- including a discussion about the anniversary of the September 11 attacks.

 Attorney General John Ashcroft said most of the intelligence focused on possible attacks against U.S. interests overseas.
 (Read transcript)

-He said the potential targets could include the transportation and energy sectors and facilities that are recognized symbols of the United States -- such as military installations, embassies or national monuments.
+He said the potential targets could include the transportation and energy sectors and facilities that are recognized symbols of the United States.

 Ashcroft also said intelligence from the Middle East pointed to possible suicide attacks on U.S. interests, but no targets were known.